Retroviridae/HEB-Assessment/notes.md

 10/23/22 12:22 AM: I texted my friend Ryan and he said he's used the puppeteer extra solution in the past like I was trying with the stealth.js file.
 Unfortunately there's some issue with running chromium from WSL so I can't use it.
 I'm giving up on it and going to wikipedia to build my crawler.
 Hopefully on the day I can scrape something from Heb.com but I'm not going to count on it.

-12/23/22 01:19 AM: Finished scraping wikipedia.
+10/23/22 01:19 AM: Finished scraping wikipedia.
 HEB works for the time being when I just scrape the one hardcoded URL.
 Not going to push my luck but technically it does exactly what I was asked to do.
 Demonstrated some more functionality with the wikipedia version so plan is to make Java solution to the second question.

+10/24/22 11:08 AM: Added Java solution to the second exercise.
+Not that difficult, code is mostly the same as the JS code.
+Main difficulty is that you cannot call contains() with a character argument.
+Contains() only accepts a string argument.
+I saw a post on stack overflow to just call contains with an emplty string plus the character like this: (""+ char).
+Worked like a charm.
+Not going to try to make a Java web crawler, I spent enough time on the JS one anyway.